bcgov/common-lib-vue/README.md

 ### Dev Dependency explanations:

-- @storybook/addon-essentials -- adds basic functionality to Storybook, eg. Actions and Docs
+- @storybook/addon-docs -- adds documentation functionality to storybook
-- @storybook/vue3 -- used to handle Vue 3 files in the Storybook preview
 - @storybook/vue3-vite -- used to run Storybook in Vite for improved performance
 - @vitejs/plugin-vue -- used to configure the vite.config.js file
 - @vitest/coverage-v8 -- used to measure code coverage with Vitest